EdDataScienceEES/tutorial-eveboswood/index.md

 ![Rplot_mod_3](https://github.com/user-attachments/assets/27db3c08-c5d7-4a55-89fe-402f17fb3bf5)

-Figure 3 - An example of what data plotted using the assumptions of Model 3 could look like.
+Figure 3 - An example of what data plotted using the assumptions of Model 3 could look like on a log-log scale.
 The data had different intercepts and different rates of change over time depending on country.
 The data used is not actual data from the dataset, this is just fictional to demonstrate what the model is assuming.

 #### Model 4 - General Linear Mixed Model
 Hurray!
 Onto our first Mixed Model!
 In mixed models, we get to include random effects.
 Random effects are used when you want to account for variability across groups or units, but you do not want to know in what way each group varies.
 This tells the model that there will be changes in the data between the groups specified within the random effect, and the model will account for this, but it will not tell you the variation within the output.
 A random effect, written as (1 | LOCATION) will allow variation in intercepts for each country's meat consumption (baseline consumption in 1990) but does not allow for varying gradients.
 This is similar to a fixed effect that is added rather than multiplied, except the output is different.